Goddard Space Flight Center: Community

 The Goddard Space Flight Center maintains ties with local area communities through external volunteer and educational programs.
 Employees are encouraged to take part in mentoring programs and take on speaking roles at area schools.
 On Center, Goddard hosts regular colloquiums in engineering, leadership and science.
 These events are open to the general public, but attendees must sign up in advance to procure a visitors pass for access to the center's main grounds.
 Passes can be obtained at the security office main gate on Greenbelt Road.

 Goddard also hosts several different internship opportunities, including NASA DEVELOP at Goddard Space Flight Center.

+List of center directors

 Queen Elizabeth II's visit

 Queen Elizabeth II of the United Kingdom and her husband Prince Philip, Duke of Edinburgh visited Goddard Space Flight Center on Tuesday, May 8, 2007.
 The tour of Goddard was near the end of the Queen's visit to commemorate the 400th anniversary of the founding of Jamestown in Virginia.
-The Queen spoke with crew aboard the International Space Station.
+The Queen spoke with crew aboard the International Space Station from the Network Integration Center (NIC, now NSOCC) located in Building 13.